mubbi/laravel-flysystem-huawei-obs/README.md

 ### Custom Exceptions

-The package provides specific exceptions for different error types:
+The package provides specific exceptions for different error types used by advanced features:

 ```php
 use LaravelFlysystemHuaweiObs\Exceptions\UnableToCreateSignedUrl;